Report a question

 17 / 100

-17. By what criteria do we choose certain dates as important in history?
+17. Why do historians select specific dates as important in their narratives of history?

 18 / 100